Overview

 Add tests to PR/MR

-Click Incorporate all to add the tests to the PR/MR. If you’d like to add only a subset of the Tusk tests, hover over the code block, click to copy the test to your clipboard, and add it to the test file(s) in your IDE.
+Click Incorporate all to add all of the tests to the PR/MR. If you’d like to add only a subset of the Tusk tests, go to the Tusk UI and select the symbols you’d like to add tests for before clicking Incorporate all.

 Agent commits tests